 - The Cost of CDL Training & Financing Options

 And much more!
 We want to give all of our students the necessary information to have a realistic view of the truck driving industry and their future job as a professional truck driver.
 It is important for trainees to be able to make an informed decision about what career path is best for them.
 We want you to succeed during your CDL training and in the career you have chosen.

 “Our goal is to make people feel confident and safe.
 It is about starting and the beginning.
 All you need to do is come in with an open mind and be willing to listen to what the trainers are telling you.” – Deborah Weidman, Admissions Representative

-In order to be a qualified student you must be able to:
+In order to be a qualified student with JTL and begin your training, you must:

 - Pass a Department of Transportation Physical.

-- Allow us to obtain your driving record for the previous 3 years, minimum
+- Allow us to obtain a driving record for the previous 3 years, minimum.

-- Be able to read and speak the English language sufficiently to converse with the general public, to understand highway traffic signs and signals in the English language, to respond to official inquiries, and to make entries on reports and records.
-(According to Part 391.11b2 of the Federal Motor Carrier Safety Regulations.)
+- Be able to read and speak the English language well enough to converse, understand highway traffic signs and signals, respond to official inquiries, and make entries on reports and records.
+(According to Part 391.11b2 of the Federal Motor Carrier Safety Regulations)

 - Have a minimum of a High School Diploma, GED, or equivalent.
-(At the school’s discretion and proof of an accepted test indicating a grade level of 9th reading and reading comprehension skills and 9th grade math skills and/or personal interview and assessment by the School, this requirement may be waived )
+(At JTL’s discretion, along with proof of an accepted test indicating 9th-grade reading comprehension skills and math skills, and/or a personal interview and assessment by the school, this requirement may be waived.)

-- Have no felonies, misdemeanors, or drug related convictions (subject to review)
+- Have no recent felonies, misdemeanors, or drug-related convictions. (subject to review)